 Other shampoo and conditioner options offer lower-sulfate systems that also help with another side-effect of colored hair: porosity.
 Bleach is, oftentimes, a fact of life when lifting hair into a bright pink hue, and the process can leave strands feeling rough, straw-like and damaged overall.
 If this is a grave concern for your hair’s condition, switching to a gentle, low-sulfate option that also maintains frizz.
 Suave Professionals Keratin Infusion Color Care Shampoo and the Suave Professionals Keratin Color Care Conditioner help revitalize and smoothen as well as prolong your hot pink hair.

 4. Mask more efficiently.

-Hot pink hair is processed hair, which means it’s probably incurred more damage than just your regular wear and tear from daily styling and manipulation.
+Hot pink hair is processed hair, which means it’s probably incurred more damage than regular wear and tear from daily styling and manipulation.
 Dry, damaged strands can benefit from a mask around two to three times a week (as opposed to once a week for normal hair types) as this helps infuse proteins and conditioning oils deeper into the hair strand, fortifying it from the inside out when your strands need it most.

 5. Pick up a dry shampoo habit.

 When used correctly, dry shampoo is a godsend for those with colored hair.
 It helps cut down on washes, thus extending your color.
-It also absorbs any excess oil and buildup on your scalp and strands, which can dull the vibrance in hot pink hair, as well as leave locks stringy.
-To use, hold hair at least 12 inches from the head—try forming a capital letter L with your arms—and spray a dry shampoo specially formulated for colored hair, like Suave Professionals Keratin Infusion Color Care Dry Shampoo, to instantly revitalize your look.
+It also absorbs any excess oil and buildup on your scalp and strands, which can dull the vibrancy in hot pink hair, as well as leave locks stringy.
+To use, hold hair at least 12 inches from the head—try forming a capital letter L with your arm—and spray a dry shampoo specially formulated for colored hair, like Suave Professionals Keratin Infusion Color Care Dry Shampoo, to instantly revitalize your look.